Skip to main content

 "Our engineers will become dependent on it."
 Dependence on a tool that handles repetitive tasks is a feature, not a risk.
 The relevant question is whether engineers can still function without it.
 A quarterly rotation off the tool for one sprint answers this empirically rather than theoretically.

 "We cannot afford the API costs."
-Claude Code costs are driven by context window usage.
-The RTK token-reduction tool and Claude Code's native MAX_MCP_OUTPUT_TOKENS setting both reduce token consumption.
-Before citing cost as a blocker, measure the actual cost per engineer per week during Phase 1.
+Claude Code costs are driven by model usage and the amount of context passed into requests.
+Before citing cost as a blocker, measure the actual cost per engineer per week during Phase 1, then reduce avoidable context by narrowing prompts, limiting tool scope, and keeping project instructions concise.

 FAQ